-If you are using multiple virtual connections it will be necessary to provide additional VPI and VCI values for the device.
+If you are using multiple virtual connections it will be necessary to provide additional VPI and VCI values for the device (the combination of VPI and VCI values are called a PVC).
 These numbers define a unique route used on the ATM backbone of the WAN.
 Chapter 5 contains instruction on how to set up additional PVCs for accounts using more than one virtual connection.